magento/devdocs/guides/v2.0/cloud/project/project-integrate-blackfire.md

 	![Promote an admin]({{ site.baseurl }}common/images/cloud_blackfire-member.png)

 ## Enable Blackfire on your local {#cloud-int-black-en}
-You need to install and configure Blackfire on your local workspace with your working {{site.data.var.<ece>}} installation.
+You need to install and configure Blackfire on your local workspace with your working {{site.data.var.ece}} installation.
 You don't need to run these installations directly on the hosted environments, only on your local.

 We recommend using their installation guide to walk you through the process: